Lead Governor and Governor for Ilkley and Wharfedale

 How to join as a Member

-If you would like to be a member of Airedale NHS Foundation Trust, you can click here and complete our online application form.
-Alternatively, let us have your name, address and a contact telephone number and we will send you a paper copy of our application form:-
+If you would like to be a member of Airedale NHS Foundation Trust, you can click below and complete our online application form.

 Airedale Hospital was authorised as an NHS Foundation Trust, with effect from 1 June 2010.
 This means we have much more freedom to make sure our future plans best meet the unique needs of our local community